alperkagankayali/Novel-Image-Video-Editing/README.md

 * The Design can be improved by a professional graphics designer
 * More effects can be added
 * More interactive Applied Effects section can be done, for example adding a drag and drop feature to this section.
+In addition, something like a Graph structure for the network of effects can be applied.
+* In order to complete the previous item, instead of a three grid design; two grid design can be followed
 * Currently this implementation allows users to create only one network of applied effects.
 Using multiple layer networks for different images might be allowed.